gahan-corporation/wyatt/addons/docs/reference/testing.rst

 `unittest documentation`_, but Odoo provides a number of utilities and helpers related to testing Odoo content (modules, mainly):

-.. autoclass:: odoo.tests.common.TransactionCase
+.. autoclass:: gerp.tests.common.TransactionCase
     :members: browse_ref, ref

-.. autoclass:: odoo.tests.common.SingleTransactionCase
+.. autoclass:: gerp.tests.common.SingleTransactionCase
     :members: browse_ref, ref

-.. autoclass:: odoo.tests.common.SavepointCase
+.. autoclass:: gerp.tests.common.SavepointCase

-.. autoclass:: odoo.tests.common.HttpCase
+.. autoclass:: gerp.tests.common.HttpCase
     :members: browse_ref, ref, url_open, phantom_js

 By default, tests are run once right after the corresponding module has been installed.
 Test cases can also be configured to run after all modules have been installed, and not run right after the module installation:

-.. autofunction:: odoo.tests.common.at_install
+.. autofunction:: gerp.tests.common.at_install

-.. autofunction:: odoo.tests.common.post_install
+.. autofunction:: gerp.tests.common.post_install

-The most common situation is to use :class:`~odoo.tests.common.TransactionCase` and test a property of a model in each method::
+The most common situation is to use :class:`~gerp.tests.common.TransactionCase` and test a property of a model in each method::

     class TestModelA(common.TransactionCase):